dialogic-godot/documentation/README.md

 ## Book Structure
 The `documentation` folder contains the book pages.

-The `theme` folder overrides the [built-in](https://github.com/rust-lang/mdBook/tree/master/src/theme) `mdBook` files.
+The `theme` folder overrides the [built-in](https://github.com/rust-lang/mdBook/tree/master/src/theme) `mdBook` style/theme files.

-The `book-toml` contains the configuration of the documentation book.
+The `book.toml` contains the configuration of the documentation book.

 A preprocessor decides how the book's chapters will be modified before building the final published book.\
 The preprocessors are not part of the built-in feature set and were developed by other developers.\